Joe Johnson (snooker player): 1986 World Champion

-On the second day of the final, Johnson wore an unusual pair of red, pink and white leather shoes.
-Resuming the match, he won another run of four frames to take a 12–8 lead.
+On the second day of the final, Johnson wore an unusual pair of red, pink and white leather shoes, subsequently gaining the nickname "The Shoe".
+Resuming the match, he won another run of four frames to take a 128 lead.
 Gordon Burn wrote in his book Pocket Money (1986), "From the beginning of the third session he played an open game full of flair and daring and the length-of-the-table, long-potting which had been so characteristic of Steve Davis in the days when he was still making his name."
-The session concluded with Johnson ahead 13–11.
+The session concluded with Johnson ahead 1311.
 In the final session of the match, the crowd appeared to favour Johnson, who had played with an attacking style throughout the tournament.
-After winning three of the next four frames to lead 16–12 at the interval, he added frame 29 and compiled a break of 64 in frame 30 to win the match 18–12.
-Claiming the world title helped to lift Johnson from 16th place in the world rankings to eighth for 1986–87.
+After winning three of the next four frames to lead 1612 at the interval, he added frame 29 and compiled a break of 64 in frame 30 to win the match 1812.
+Claiming the world title helped to lift Johnson from 16th place in the world rankings to eighth for 198687.

 When he was not playing in a match, Johnson was seen at the tournament wearing a T-shirt with the slogan "Bradford's Bouncing Back"—a reference to the Bradford City stadium fire a year earlier.
-His victory at the World Championship led to an appearance on the television show Wogan and a "personal appearance" accompanying pop star Cliff Richard to watch Wimbledon.
+His victory at the World Championship led to an appearance on the television show Wogan and a personal appearance accompanying pop star Cliff Richard to watch Wimbledon.

-Writing in 2008, the Historian Alwyn W. Turner called Johnson's defeat of Steve Davis in the final "the biggest upset that snooker had witnessed".
+Writing in 2008, the historian Alwyn W. Turner called Johnson's defeat of Steve Davis in the final "the biggest upset that snooker had witnessed".
 Soon after the match, former world champions Dennis Taylor and Ray Reardon both expressed the sentiment that Johnson's win would benefit snooker because he was unfamiliar to most viewers, who would welcome a new champion.
 The sportswriter Peter Arnold agreed that "the public took to [Johnson] immediately" and found him relatable.
 In 1986, snooker was the most-covered sport on UK television, with 394 hours of broadcast time, ahead of cricket with 336 hours.
 A British Market Research Bureau survey that year found that 60% of respondents were interested in watching snooker on television, with athletics placed second at 46%.
 The 1986 world final was watched by an average of 11.4 million viewers, peaking at 15.6 million.
 Although he initially seemed comfortable with the attention garnered by winning the title, Johnson had difficulty dealing with the pressures of World Championship fame.